Weicheng783/weicheng783/README.md

 ### Hi there 👋
-<p>Hi there 👋, my name is Weicheng Ao, currently a second year Computer Science student at the University of Manchester.</p>
+<p>Hi there 👋, my name is Weicheng Ao, currently a third year Computer Science student at the University of Manchester.</p>
 <p>Nice to meet you, shall we play 😄?</p>
 <p>Just Do It. ⚡</p>